Quickstart with an AI agent

 Prerequisites: Node.js 20 or newer on PATH.
 That's the only requirement — npx fetches and caches the package on first run.

-Pinning a version (optional): Replace @latest with @0.0.16 if you need a reproducible install across sessions.
+Pinning a version (optional): Replace @latest with @0.0.56 (current published version) if you need a reproducible install across sessions.
 Extentos is pre-1.0; APIs may shift between minor versions until the hardware test loop closes.

 First prompt to your agent